Nielsen Media Research: Criticism of ratings systems

 In 2004, News Corporation retained the services of public relations firm Glover Park to launch a campaign aimed at delaying Nielsen's plan to replace its aging household electronic data collection methodology in larger local markets with its newer electronic People Meter system.
 The advocates in the public relations campaign claimed that data derived from the newer People Meter system represented a bias toward underreporting minority viewing, leading to a de facto discrimination in employment against minority actors and writers.
 However, Nielsen countered the campaign by revealing its sample composition counts.
 According to Nielsen Media Research's sample composition counts, as of November 2004, nationwide, African American households using People Meters represented 6.7% of the Nielsen sample, compared to 6.0% in the general population.
 Latino households represent 5.7% of the Nielsen sample, compared to 5.0% in the general population.
 By October 2006, News Corporation and Nielsen settled, with Nielsen agreeing to spend an additional $50 million to ensure that minority viewing was not being underreported by the new electronic people meter system.

 In 2011, CBS and Nielsen proposed a model consisting of six viewer segments, which according to their empirical research, are more relevant for advertisers than older models based on gender and age.
 The segments are based on user behavior, motivations, and psychographics.
 It is argued that the model can increase reaching the desired audience and message recall and advertisement likeability.

 Advent of streaming

 In September 2020, Nielsen began releasing a weekly list of top 10 television shows most watched on streaming platforms or subscription video on demand (SVOD).

 In 2021, Nielsen announced Nielsen Streaming Video Ratings, a service meant to measure total viewership and audience demographics on streaming platforms.
 This service is powered by Nielsen's NPOWER audience insights platform, which allows studios, platforms, and advertisers to know which demographics are interacting with content.

+Big Data + Panel

+In January 2025, Nielsen gained accreditation for its Big Data + Panel methodology from the Media Rating Council (MRC).
+This measurement product is a hybrid of a traditional panel (from cable and satellite set-top boxes) and big data products such as digital media players and smart TVs (including partners such as Roku and Vizio) that is inclusive of person-level estimates across 45 million households and 75 million devices.
+The methodology was adopted as the system of record for all Nielsen-monitored ratings data beginning in September 2025.

+The Big Data + Panel methodology has had a noticeable impact on ratings of sports telecasts since its adoption, as it is more inclusive of streaming viewership than previous measurements.